szukalski/zooweb/content/finance/the-intelligent-investor.md

 3. Buying bargain issues of various types
 4. Buying into special situations

+## When to get interested in Growth Stocks

+* Not when they are popular, but when something goes wrong

 ## To Obtain Better Than Average Investment Results

 1. It must meet objective or rational test of underlying soundness